Here’s How Different Car Colors Affect Your Chances of Getting into an Accident

 The most dangerous car colors

 Besides black, which ranked as most dangerous, other dangerous car colors are grey (11 percent higher risk), silver (10 percent higher risk), blue (7 percent higher risk), and red (7 percent higher risk).
-Plus, check out these car brands mechanics avoid buying for themselves.
+Plus, check out these car brands mechanics avoid buying for themselves and read these unforgettable car stories, too.

 Why the difference?